 Steven Nelson presented as the sanitarian for the project.
 He stated that he has been working with the owner and the prospective buyer for the project and has been in collaboration with said parties since late July/early August.
 He states that the past system was in failure and that it had a history of non-compliance.
 He states that the goal is to bring the system into compliance per the limited timeframe, considering that the buyer is planning to close in the upcoming week.
 He states that they would like to do the project in stages because the perc test indicated a need for a monitoring well to determine ground water.
 Installing a monitoring well would require more time than was allotted due to the closing date which could potentially affect the purchase of the home.
 He states that they are proposing a 2,000 gallon tight tank.
+He states that based on the size of the property, the proposed location is the only place that would work.
 He states that there would be cast iron covers and an alarm panel on the front of the house for monitoring and access for frequent pumping.
 He states that they would like to put a monitoring well in as soon as possible so that they can utilize a denitrification system with the tight tank.